NERC-EDS/co-creation-toolkit/src/content/case-studies/integrated-environmental-data-platform.md

 ## The Challenge

-**The problem**: UK Environmental data lives in silos across different data centres (e.g. NERC data centres BODC, CEDA, EIDC, NGDC, UK PDC) and while the Environmental Data Service (EDS) could break down these silos, if designed well and with end users involved, we first needed to track down those potential users.
+UK Environmental data lives in silos across different data centres (e.g. NERC data centres BODC, CEDA, EIDC, NGDC, UK PDC) and while the Environmental Data Service (EDS) could break down these silos, if designed well and with end users involved, we first needed to track down those potential users.

-**The question**: How could a unified environmental data platform help and what should it provide?
+**The question**: Who are the end users and how could a unified environmental data platform help them?

 ## Research Approach: Customer Sprint